How to Respond to Bad News in English with Empathy

 Informal Ways to Respond to Bad News in English

-• canceling dinner plans
+• canceling dinner plans;

-• working overtime on the weekend
+• working overtime on the weekend;

-• spilling ketchup on your new shirt
+• spilling ketchup on a new shirt;

-• getting a cold
+• getting a cold;

 Common Responses:

-• What a bummer.
+• What a bummer!

 • Sorry, that’s rough/awful/disappointing.